racarla96/Multiwii/README.md

-# Multiwii
+# Multiwii - Simply drone build with arduino nano

-I want to build a drone with a simple flight controller, so I search in the internet and I found a multiwii code that supports a MPU6050 and an Arduino Uno with a angle mode control.
+Build a drone with a simple flight controller, so I search in the internet and I found a multiwii code that supports a MPU6050 and an Arduino Uno with a angle mode control.

 ## Tutorials videos